Pet Circle

-How does Trilostane work and what is it used for?
+How Trilostane works and what it's used for

 Trilostane is a short acting competitive inhibitor of the enzyme used for synthesis of cortisol and all other steroids.
 It inhibits the production of glucocorticoids, and to a lesser extent mineralocorticoids and sex hormones.
 It acts on the adrenal gland to stop it making excessive amounts of steroids.